8bitprodigy/Styx3D/README.md

 - [ ] Get it ported to DreamCast, GameCube, PS2, and PSP

-- [ ] Outdoor/Terrain levels/scenes

 - [ ] Create command-line versions of the tools

+- [ ] Port the tools to Linux as well, making use of the libAgar toolkit

 - [ ] Maybe add scripting support (Lua or [Umka](https://github.com/vtereshkov/umka-lang))